skGab/Portfolio.v2/README.md

-Portfolio being developed with Next.Js, acess:#
+Portfolio being developed with Next.Js, see:#

 ## Tasks